spruceid/siwe-rs/README.md

 let message: Message = str.parse()?;
 let signature: [u8; 65];

-if let Err(e) = message.verify(&signature) {
+if let Err(e) = message.verify(&signature).await {
     // message cannot be correctly authenticated at this time }

 // do application-specific things
 ```

 ## Disclaimer

 Our Rust library for Sign-In with Ethereum has not yet undergone a formal security
 audit.
 We welcome continued feedback on the usability, architecture, and security
 of this implementation.

 ## See Also